-Other wise known as ear-pad, or the technical name which is supra-aural, these headphones sit on top of your ear vs over it or actually in it.
-Due to varying sizes of these ear-pads, its important to find the right fit as a mismatched fit can cause the headphones to become uncomfortable after a while.
+On-ear headphones sit on top of your ear vs over it or in it.
+Due to varying sizes of these ear-pads, it's important to find the right fit as a mismatched fit can cause the headphones to become uncomfortable after a while.

 What Are In-Ear Headphones?

 In-ear refers to anything that goes literally into your ear, and includes IEMs or classic earbuds.

 Other wise known as circumaural these headphones encompass your entire ear.
 Generally headphones that are closed back provide a good deal of passive noise cancellation where as open-back circumaural headphones are designed to let some sound in as to better the sound staging.

 What is the Difference Between Open-Back and Closed-Back Headphones?

 Open-back headphones leak sound and allow sound in.
 Generally, open-back headphones are considered superior to closed-back, as they tend to have more spacious and multidimensional soundtsages, amongst other factors.
 The downside is that you can hear everything going on around you, and everyone else can hear you music.
 For this reason, some people prefer closed-back headphones, which isolates sound.
 It’s common for audiophile to use both, open-back and closed-back headphones, depending on the environment they are in.

 What is an IEM?